-Letters of reference in support of employment applications may be requested from the faculty members in counseling.
+Letters of reference in support of employment applications may be requested from the Counseling program faculty members.
 Professional employment endorsements provided by faculty members will reflect the program emphases, prior training, and experience of the applicants.

-Students should keep accurate records of all academic coursework, including course descriptions, a copy of the graduate catalog, and documentation of supervision hours and professional development activities.
+Students should keep accurate records of all academic coursework, including course descriptions, a copy of the graduate catalog, and documentation of supervision hours, and professional development activities.
 These materials may be essential for future evidence of eligibility for professional credentials.